* ECB's Draghi says will monitor impact of rising euro

 Spanish bond yields also fell after healthy demand at a sale of Spanish debt, though political uncertainty over a corruption scandal forced the country to pay more to borrow.

-Gold fell to a session low of $1,662.80 an ounce immediately after Draghi's comments before recouping some losses to last trade around $1,672, slightly down on the day.
+Gold fell to a session low of $1,662.80 an ounce immediately after Draghi's comments before recovering to $1,678 an ounce, up slightly on the day.